 For the AR you have the always affordable 40 round PMAGs, or you can go big with the D-60 drum that can be stored loaded.
 (Side Note: the D-60 doesn’t work with 300 Blackout, so put that new 300 Blackout Upper Away.)
 Both are reliable and proven systems that are relatively affordable.
 The magazines more so than the drum.
 Two 40 round magazines a Magpul mag coupler gives you lots of lead at a low price.

 If you are rocking a Glock you’ll have plenty of reliable, extended options from Glock, Magpul, and ETS.
 KCI even makes a 50 round drum, but I’m not sure if I’d trust it for home defense.

-Shotguns are limited due to limited mag fed options, but we can’t ignore the fact Mossberg allows you to pack 10, 15, or even 20 rounds of 12 gauge in their famed 590 series of shotguns.
+Shotguns are necessarily limited due to mag-fed weapon options, but we can’t ignore the fact Mossberg allows you to pack 15 or even 20 rounds of 12 gauge in their famed 590 series of shotguns.
 Whoever said shotguns have low capacity didn’t see this coming.

 Modern shooting competitions are often won by fractions of a second, and fractions of a second is what it takes to reload a gun.
 This makes extended magazines a much-desired item.
 Gun in more ‘open’ class competitions will often be ridiculous in length and capacity.